Wichita Falls Interstate Family Law

 Once a registered support order is confirmed, it becomes immediately enforceable unless the respondent files a formal written objection within 20 days after notice of the order’s registration.
 It is extremely important to contact an attorney as soon as you receive notice that an order has been registered.
 Failure to object to the registration within the 20 day period allowed permits the order to be confirmed by operation of law.

 If a Texas court is asked to enforce a sister state’s order for child or spousal support, it may do so in the same manner and subject to the same procedures as an order issued by a Texas court.
 The law of the state which issued the support order controls the nature, extent, amount and duration of current payments under a registered support order; the computation and payment of arrearages under the support order; and, the existence and satisfaction of other obligations under the support order.
-The Texas court cannot modify the support order of an issuing state unless the requirements of one of three statutes are met.
+The Texas court cannot modify the support order of an issuing state unless the requirements of one of three provisions are met.
 In order to modify the support order issued by a sister state which is registered in this state, a Texas court must find: (1) the child, the obligee, who must be an individual, and the obligor do not reside in the issuing state; (2) the petitioner, who is seeking modification, must be a non-resident of Texas; and, (3) the respondent must be subject to personal jurisdiction in Texas OR Texas is the state of residence of the child or a party who is an individual is subject to personal jurisdiction in Texas and all individual parties have filed written consents with the issuing court that Texas is permitted to modify the support order and become the court of continuing, exclusive jurisdiction.

 A second means by which a Texas court may modify a properly registered support order of a sister state occurs when all of the parties who are individuals reside in Texas and the child does not reside in the issuing state.
 If Texas assumes jurisdiction under this provision, Texas law will be applied to modify or enforce the order.